9:30 a.m. – 4:30 p.m.

 We will be working with shape building, outlining, and different kinds of joins.
 We will also be exploring the design process so that you can develop cartoons for original pieces you might like to weave.
 Please come to the first class with your loom warped.

-If you feel you need a warping refresher, there will be an optional session Friday evening.
+If you feel you need a warping refresher, there will be an optional free session Friday evening.
 You must register for that session separately.
-If that won’t work for you, and you have questions or need help, please contact the instructor for other options.
+Register here.

 Materials Fee – $3.00 to instructor for yarn and handouts